bpna/finalproj/README.md

 ### Features in Development:
 * ~~Add delete and edit entry options to complete basic CRUD model for entries~~
+* Text wrap
 * Share entries by email
-* Enable triple- or double-newline entry creation on /write/<username>
+* Enable triple- or double-newline entry separation on /write/<username>
+* File upload feature, text box/dropdown for entry time
 * Add follow option, feed to show new posts from followed users, make public option for entries
-* File upload feature, text box/dropdown for entry time

 ### TODOs:
 * /index should display a description of the site's purpose, with register and login buttons
-* base template needs a Write link at the top to go to /write/<username>
+* ~~Base template needs a Write link at the top to go to /write/<username>~~
 * ~~After submitting an entry, the form should be cleared on /write/<username>~~
 * ~~Add EDIT THIS ENTRY button to entries~~
 * ~~The EDIT THIS ENTRY link for an entry should be a button, not a link~~